MicrosoftDocs/dynamics365smb-docs/business-central/bank-reconciliation-with-copilot.md

 1. Review the proposed matches as described in the following section.
 ---

-## Review, save, or discard proposed matches
+### Review, save, or discard proposed matches

 After you run Copilot, the **Reconcile with Copilot** window shows the detailed results, including any proposed matches.
 At this point, no matches proposed by Copilot have been saved, so it provides you with opportunity inspect the proposals and save or discard as you like.

 ![Shows the reconcile with copilot window with proposed matches](media/bank-reconciliation-copilot-window.png)

 The Copilot window is divided into two sections.
 The upper section provides some general details about result, as described in the following table.
-The lower **Matched Proposal** section lists the matches suggested by Copilot:
+The lower **Matched Proposal** section lists the matches suggested by Copilot.

 |Field|Description|
 |-|-|